torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 Now that you have prepared everything it's time to write your report.
 How to do that is partly explained by the three documents linked to in the preface above.
-That's why this text will only mention a few of the essentials as well as things specific to the Linux kernel.
+That's why this text will only mention a few of the essentials as well as things specific to the GNU/Linux kernel.

 There is one thing that fits both categories: the most crucial parts of your report are the title/subject, the first sentence, and the first paragraph.